javipriego/RobotExercise/README.md

 # RobotExercise
-Use of patterns to solve robots exercise
+Use of patterns (decorator, factory) to solve robots exercise

 # Program
 You have a robot that Dance inserted in a list of robots